oracle/offline-persistence-toolkit/README.md

 ```

 The Offline Persistence Toolkit follows a similar pattern.
-Each endpoint of interest is identified by a scope that is registered with the persistenceManager API:
+Each endpoint of interest is identified by a scope that is registered with the [PersistenceManager API](https://oracle.github.io/offline-persistence-toolkit/PersistenceManager.html "PersistenceManager API"):

 ```javascript